-TABLE 1: An analysis of anthropogenic nutrient enrichment and the effects of eutrophication in South Africa, based on the DPSIR framework TABLE 2: Trophic criteria and their responses to increased eutrophication [Rast, et al., 1989] TABLE 3: Trophic State Index (TSI) and associated parameters for waterbodies [Carlson, 1977, p.
-365; Carlson & Simpson., 1996] TABLE 4: Trophic classes and their associated perceived utility [Fosberg & Ryding, 1980] TABLE 5: South African classification of trophic status according to total phosphorus (TP) and chlorophyll- $\alpha$ (Chl-A) concentrations in lakes [DWAF, 2002] TABLE 6: The four principles of sustainability [The Natural Step], related to eutrophication TABLE 7: SDG 6 targets and indicators, with direct relevance to eutrophication management TABLE 8: Constitution of the Republic of South Africa, 1996 (Act No. 108 of 1996): Bill of Rights: Implications for water resources TABLE 9: General and Special Standards for the purification of Wastewater or Effluent: Selected constituents, relevant to excessive primary production TABLE 10: List of pertinent policy statements for eutrophication management in South Africa TABLE 11: Examples of incentive-based regulation TABLE 12: Actions to strengthen the source directed management of eutrophication TABLE 13: Actions to strengthen the resource directed management of eutrophication TABLE 14: Actions to strengthen the remediation directed management of eutrophication TABLE 15: The operational strategies in the "plan" stage of the eutrophication management framework, and their composition TABLE 16: Actions to strengthen the "plan" stage of the eutrophication management framework 112 TABLE 17: The operational strategies, in the "do" stage of the eutrophication management framework, and their composition TABLE 18: Water uses and their potential effect on eutrophication TABLE 19: Management instruments to address excessive diffuse nutrient-loading of water resources TABLE 20: Actions to strengthen the "do" stage of the eutrophication management framework 129 TABLE 21: The operational strategies, in the "check" stage of the eutrophication management framework, and their composition TABLE 22: Shared river basins and water course institutions TABLE 23: Eutrophication-related variables TABLE 24: Compliance monitoring information - key users, use and management responsibilities TABLE 25: The Water Research Commission citizen science toolkit TABLE 26: Actions to strengthen the "check" stage of the eutrophication management framework143 TABLE 27: The operational strategies, in the "act" stage of the eutrophication management framework, and their composition 143 TABLE 28: Actions to strengthen the "act" stage of the eutrophication management framework 145 TABLE 29: Competencies, relevant authorities and roles in eutrophication management 147
+Page TABLE 1: An analysis of anthropogenic nutrient enrichment and the effects of eutrophication in South Africa, based on the DPSIR framework.
+14 TABLE 2: Trophic criteria and their responses to increased eutrophication [Rast, et al., 1989] 27 TABLE 3: Trophic State Index (TSI) and associated parameters for waterbodies [Carlson, 1977, p.
+365; Carlson & Simpson., 1996].
+28 TABLE 4: Trophic classes and their associated perceived utility [Fosberg & Ryding, 1980] 29 TABLE 5: South African classification of trophic status according to total phosphorus (TP) and chlorophyll- α (Chl- α) concentrations in lakes [DWAF, 2002] 29 TABLE 6: The four principles of sustainability [The Natural Step], related to eutrophication TABLE 7: SDG 6 targets and indicators, with direct relevance to eutrophication management TABLE 8: Constitution of the Republic of South Africa, 1996 (Act No. 108 of 1996): Bill of Rights: Implications for water resources TABLE 9: General and Special Standards for the purification of Wastewater or Effluent: Selected constituents, relevant to excessive primary production.
+TABLE 10: List of pertinent policy statements for eutrophication management in South Africa TABLE 11: Examples of incentive-based regulation.
+TABLE 12: Strategic actions to strengthen the source directed management of eutrophication TABLE 13: Strategic actions to strengthen the resource directed management of eutrophication TABLE 14: Strategic actions to strengthen the remediation directed management of eutrophication TABLE 15: The operational strategies in the "plan" stage of the eutrophication management framework, and their composition TABLE 16: Operational actions to strengthen the "plan" stage of the eutrophication management framework.
+TABLE 17: The operational strategies, in the "do" stage of the eutrophication management framework, and their composition .
+123 TABLE 18: Water uses and their potential effect on eutrophication.
+TABLE 19: Management instruments to address excessive diffuse nutrient-loading of water resources.
+TABLE 20: Operational actions to strengthen the "do" stage of the eutrophication management framework TABLE 21: The operational strategies, in the "check" stage of the eutrophication management framework, and their composition TABLE 22: Shared river basins and watercourse institutions.
+TABLE 23: Eutrophication-related variables.
+TABLE 24: Compliance monitoring information - key users, use and management responsibilities TADIE 25. · TABLE 25: The Water Research Commission citizen science toolkit [Graham & Taylor, 2018] TABLE 26: Departmental information management systems. .
+155 TABLE 27: Operational actions to strengthen the "check" stage of the eutrophication management framework .
+156 TABLE 28: The operational strategies, in the "act" stage of the eutrophication management framework, and their composition. .
+158